 But if I got it wrong, then let me know!
 I’m up for correcting my answer. 😊

-I hope you enjoyed reading this foodie Mexico guide and I’m hoping it helped you plan your trip.
+I hope you enjoyed reading this guide and I’m hoping it helped you plan your trip.

-Mexico is an amazing country, so if you’re going at some point in the future, then enjoy your time there!
+Mexico’s culinary heritage cities really are incredible, so if you’re going at some point in the future, then definitely put these on your list!
 You’re going to love it! ♥️